Uclusion/uclusion-blog/_posts/2021-07-21-continuous-improvement.md

 Here's why they go nowhere:
 1. Anything prioritized with feature stories will lose.
 Like Google's famous [20% project](https://en.wikipedia.org/wiki/20%25_Project), you need this work on its own track.
-2. No off the shelf, overhead meeting filled process is going to cut it for continuous improvement.
+2. No overhead centered, meeting filled process is going to cut it for continuous improvement.
 How easy it would be if that worked!

 Unfortunately, the results of failing at self-organizing are pretty dire.

 ## Feature Factories and Gold-Plated Infrastructure
 John Cutlefish's description of a [feature factory](https://cutle.fish/blog/12-signs-youre-working-in-a-feature-factory) is very accurate.
-The tools for data driven decisions that his employer sells are cool but won't get you to continuous improvement by themselves.
-You need more than data to make technical debt decisions and innovation by throwing everything at the wall takes too long - though it's better than not seeing what sticks.
+Though the tools for data driven decisions that his employer sells won't get you to continuous improvement by themselves.
+You need more than data to make technical debt decisions and innovation by throwing everything at the wall takes too long.

+What John doesn't mention is that feature factories leave developers in an untenable situation. **They work harder and harder but can't move the needle forward on their product and so ultimately are blamed for failure.**

 Wrestling control away from PMs and giving the keys to the kingdom to engineering likely gets the flip side of feature factories, gold-plated infrastructure.
 Here the engineering team builds wonderfully ingenious architectures